jvns/git-oops/README.md

 # git oops

-Have you ever made a mistake with git and wished you could just type `git undo` instead of having to remember whatever weird incantation?
+Have you ever made a mistake with git and wished you could just type `git undo` instead of having to remember a weird incantation?
+With `git oops`, you can!

 ```
 $ git rebase -i main
-$ git undo
+$ git oops undo
 ```

 ## installation